right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 She needs a justification for being with you and for being so attracted to you so fast.
 Chances are that she hasn't ever felt this way about a guy so fast unless she's met a celebrity or something.
 When you start the "W" phase, she will be ready for it.

-Here, you will deliberately create voids in conversation and effect a drastic emotional shift in her mood.
+Here, you will deliberately create voids in conversation and effect a drastic emotional shift in her mood.## WILLINGNESS TOOLS

----

-# CHASE HUGHES

-## WILLINGNESS TOOLS

 1. "Why am I so into you now?
 This isn't supposed to happen like this.
 I'm not supposed to feel like this."
 2. "You are my personal definition of trouble."